iluvjava/Maths/Notebook 2.0/CSE 546/Training Neural Net with Pytorch.md

 ```

-Here is an sequantial example that take the derivative wrt to a variable for a scalar function.
+Here is an sequential example that take the derivative wrt to a variable for a scalar function.

-Notice, any function that directy operate on the `torch.tensor` type will be compatible with using the auto diff.
+Notice, any function that directly operate on the `torch.tensor` type will be compatible with using the auto diff.

 **Linear Regression Using Auto Grad**